senjun-team/senjun-courses/haskell/haskell_chapter_0250/text.md

 calcDiscount :: Account a => a -> Bool -> Int
 calcDiscount account isBlackFriday = clamp 0 discount 20
-    where timeModifier = clamp 0 (playedTime account) 15
+    where timeModifier = clamp 0 (getPlayedTime account) 15
           discount = if isBlackFriday then timeModifier + 10 else timeModifier
 ```